 - The whole first leg of the European tour was cancelled for a reason The Cranberries wanted to keep private.

 - In between the first two songs, Dolores apologized for this gigs’ postponement and explained she was not feeling well at the time mostly because of the recent death of her father.

-- As often when a new tour begins, Dolores showed up with a brand new hairstyle which she never had before (blond bobbed hairstyle).
+- As often when a new tour begins, Dolores showed up with a brand new hairstyle (blond bobbed hairstyle) which she never had before.

 - The concert was recorded by Concert Live.
-The limited recording was available on sale to the audience right after the end of the gig for £20.
-It is also available for a limited period on their website at the same price.
+The limited recording was available for sale to the public right after the end of the gig for £20.
+It was also available for a limited period on their website at the same price.

 - Over the last decades the Hammersmith Apollo was renamed a lot of times: Hammersmith Odeon, Labatt’s Apollo, Carling Apollo Hammersmith and lately HMV Hammersmith Apollo.
 The day of that show, the venue recently reverted back its name to the 1932 original name: Hammersmith Apollo.